 The panoramic view from the top of the pine-covered Lycabettus Hill is well worth the beautiful hike up through colorful trees and flowers.
 Not suitable for strollers or young children.
 Instead, you can take your small children up to the slopes by riding the funicular, a 200 meters cable car ride inside a tunnel through the mountain.
 What I usually do is we take the cable car on the way up and after a nice break we walk back down the stairs.
 A beautiful hike in the middle of the city with an amazing top-down view of the Acropolis and Athens.
 My kids love exploring the winding footpaths among the pine trees, bushes, and even cacti.
 There are a few scattered benches and picnic tables for a break.

+In a list for parks in Athens with kids, the Filopappou Hill cannot be missed.
 Facing the south side of the Acropolis, the Filoppapou hill is a not exactly a park but a green spot covered in tall trees and plants.
 This is not an actual forest but a great place where green and culture comes together and a busy place on May first.
 You can see the remains of Greece but enjoy nature too.
 There is a stone paved walkway climbing to the top.
 The paths on the hill are steep and not suitable for bikes.
 But they continue also on the flat pedestrian area between the hill.

 Syngrou Park in Maroussi